szaimen/Nextcloud-NAS-Guide/README.md

 </details>

 ### How to create a sensible folder structure on the external data SSD?
+Recommended is to create the folder structure on the external SSD like this.

 <details><summary>Click here to expand</summary>

-Recommended is to create the folder structure on the external SSD like this:

 Create a folder on the drive that contains all your files.
 Inside this folder, there will be the user folders and other folders that shall get shared between users in the future.
 Each user-folder should contain an `Archive`, `Sync` and `Backup folder` and you should strictly separate between them.
 The `Sync` folder should contain files and folders that are used or changed often and thus will get synchronized. `Archive` contains all files and folders that are not needed or changed often. `Backup` will contain folders in which e.g. photos from your smartphone will get automatically uploaded or e.g. you can sync your desktop from your laptop to a folder in the Backup folder.